jkctech/BetterBlackHole/README.md

 [Chrome](https://technoresult.com/how-to-install-chrome-extension-package-manually/#:~:text=chrome%3A%2F%2Fextensions%2F,and%20click%20on%20Add%20extension.) - [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#:~:text=Installing,stay%20until%20you%20restart%20Firefox.)

 ## What does it look like?
 As we all know, the current way of displaying your Black Hole date is with a colored emote.
-This can be perticularly demotivating when you see it moving from green... to orange... to red...
+This can be particularly demotivating when you see it moving from green... to orange... to red...

 When you install this browser extension, all user profiles will be populated a better way of displaying the Black Hole date.
 ![New Black Hole](_assets/screenshot_after_1.png "Better Black Hole")